 You can encourage your community to read these stories by promoting blog articles on social media and/or your email newsletter.

 It’s no wonder social media is a powerful platform to inspire donations.
-It promotes a sense of community for all your followers, to know your nonprofit and other people who are passionate about the same interest!
+It promotes a sense of community for all your followers, and allow them to get to know your nonprofit and other people who are passionate about the same interest!

 Collecting one-time donations for your nonprofit is a great start.
 However, to build donor loyalty to your nonprofit, and ensure financial sustainability, you should show proof of the donations’ impact.